 Vanessa is a mom of two and total craft queen (when she has time).
 She posts as part of a team of totally pro crafters on Consumer Craft’s DIY crafting site ‘Crafts Unleashed’.
 It’s an absolutely amazing site, and you should definitely check out what they’re doing, but also have a gander at Vanessa’s own blog ‘Tried and True’.

-Trisha posts about crafting, food, lifestyle and a whole host of other things on her site MomDot.
+Trisha posts about crafting, food, lifestyle, and a whole host of other things on her site MomDot.
 It’s a totally cute site that is absolutely worth a bookmark.
-She also has some gorgeous free printables, which include colouring sheets for kids, beautiful quotes for framing, handy lifestyle hacks and loads more!
+She also has some gorgeous free printables, which include coloring sheets for kids, beautiful quotes for framing, handy lifestyle hacks, and loads more!
 Don’t forget to take a look at her slime recipes; kids love it and some are perfect for Halloween!